-#5: Communication skills to talk to people using the technology and ability to gather feedback
+- Communication skills to talk to people using the technology and the ability to gather feedback

 If you are looking for the top most lucrative jobs in 2022, then this is right at the top.
-According to LinkedIn, a DevOps manager makes a whopping $178,563 on an average in the US.
+According to LinkedIn, a DevOps manager makes a whopping $178,563 on average in the U.S.

-If the pandemic has taught us anything, it is to be able to plan for crisis situations.
-Companies that moved fast and changed their strategy in the COVID-19 pandemic survived.
-Those that were reluctant to change course suffered heavy losses or even shut shop.
-This clearly emphasizes the importance of a Strategy Manager within an organization, someone who is responsible for long-term and short-term strategies of the company.
+If the pandemic has taught us anything, it is to be able to plan for crises.
+Companies that moved fast and changed their strategy during the COVID-19 pandemic survived.
+Those that were reluctant to change course suffered heavy losses or even a shut shop.
+This clearly emphasizes the importance of a Strategy Manager within an organization, someone who is responsible for the long-term and short-term strategies of the company.